-Michigan’s laws are fairly clear about what constitutes defamation and what does not.
+Michigan’s laws are clear about what constitutes defamation and what does not.
 But can you rely on defamation law to protect your business from online harassment?
 There are four elements to a defamation claim in Michigan:

 - A false and defamatory statement concerning the plaintiff;